bespinian/serverless-workshop/README.md

 6. Type `aws configure` in your terminal
 7. Enter your access key ID and the secret access key at the prompts
-8. Supply a default region name and a default output format
+8. Choose `eu-central-1` as the default region name and a default output format (e.g. `eu-central-1`)
 9. Test the connection by typing `aws sts get-caller-identity` in your terminal.
 You should see some basic information about your user.

 ### Optional: install Terraform